kubernetes/website/content/en/docs/reference/access-authn-authz/controlling-access.md

   1. `Localhost Port`:

-      - is intended for testing and bootstrap, and for other components of the master node (scheduler, controller-manager) to talk to the API
+      - is intended for testing and bootstrap, and for other components of the control plane (scheduler, controller-manager) to talk to the API
       - no TLS
       - default is port 8080, change with `--insecure-port` flag.